Carlos Abarca

-Carlos Abarca González (born 22 May 1900, date of death unknown) was a Chilean boxer who competed in the 1924 Summer Olympics.
+Carlos Abarca González (22 May 1900 – 17 June 1944) was a Chilean boxer who competed in the 1924 Summer Olympics.
 In the 1924 Olympic tournament Abarca was eliminated in the quarter-finals of the featherweight class after losing his fight to the eventual gold medalist Jackie Fields of the United States.

 1924 Olympic results

 Below are the results of Carlos Abarca, a Chilean featherweight boxer who competed at the 1924 Paris Olympics: